LR characterization of chirotopes of finite planar families of pairwise disjoint convex bodies: Arrangements of pseudolines

-\end{theorem} The above theorem can be completed by a comprehensive description of the indexed and oriented arrangements on 3, 4 and 5 pseudolines as we now explain.
-Let $X$ be an arrangement of pseudolines, let $X_*$ be an indexed and oriented version of $X$, say indexed by the indexing set $I$, and extend $X_*$ to the set of negatives of the elements of $I$ by assigning to the negative of $i \in I$ the reoriented version of the pseudoline assigned to $i$.
-Let $G_I$ be the group of permutations of the signed indices which are compatible with the operation of taking the negative and let $G_X$ be the group of automorphisms of $X$.
-Clearly the map that assigns to $\sigma \in G_X$ its conjugate $ X_*^{-1}\sigma X_* \in G_I$ under $X_*$ is a monomorphism of $G_X$ into $G_I$.
-Thus we can see $G_X$ as a subgroup $G_{X_*}$ of $G_I$ and the number of distinct indexed and oriented versions of $X$ is the index $[G_I:G_{X^*}]$ of $G_{X_*}$ in $G_I$.
-In the sequel we use the notation $X(\sigma)$ for the arrangement $X_*\sigma$, $\sigma \in G_I$; hence $X(1) = X_*$, where $1$ is the unit of $G_I$.
+The above theorem can be complemented by a comprehensive description of the indexed and oriented arrangements on 3, 4 and 5 pseudolines as we now explain.
+We use the idea of signed indices of an indexing set, namely the original indices $i_1,i_2,\ldots,i_n$ and their complements $\overline{i}_1, \ldots, \overline{i}_n$.
+The original indices are said to be positive, their complements are said to be negative, and we define the complement $\overline{\eta}$ of a negative index $\eta$ as its positive version.
+Let $X$ be an arrangement of pseudolines, let $X_*$ be an indexed and oriented version of $X$ and extend $X_*$ to the complements of the original indices by assigning to a negative index the reoriented version of the pseudoline assigned to its complement.
+Let $G$ be the group of permutations of the signed indices which are compatible with the complement operation and let $G_X$ be the group of automorphisms of $X$.
+Clearly the map that assigns to $\sigma \in G_X$ its conjugate $ X_*^{-1}\sigma X_* \in G$ under $X_*$ is a monomorphism of $G_X$ into $G$.
+Thus we can see $G_X$ as a subgroup $G_{X_*}$ of $G$ and the number of distinct indexed and oriented versions of $X$ is the index $[G:G_{X^*}]$ of $G_{X_*}$ in $G$.
+In the sequel we use the notation $X(\sigma)$ for the arrangement $X_*\sigma$, $\sigma \in G$; hence $X(1) = X_*$, where $1$ is the unit of $G$.